 - Norman Rockwell, the American illustrator, was born (1894)

 - History’s first embryo transfer from one woman to another resulted in a live birth at Harbor-UCLA Medical Center, thanks to Dr. John Buster and his research team (1984)

 - Mother Teresa was visited in her home for the sick and dying in Calcutta by the Pope who helped feed the patients; she called it “the happiest day of my life” (1986)

 - Astronaut and Air Force Lt.
 Col. Eileen Collins became the first woman to pilot a space shuttle as the Discovery shuttle blasted off (1994)

-- The term Open source – to define free software with code structure open to the public – was invented by Christin Peterson (of the Foresight Institute) at a strategy session held in Palo Alto, California (1998)
+- The term Open source – to define free software with code structure open to the public, such as Firefox, Android, and Linux, was invented by Christin Peterson (of the Foresight Institute) at a strategy session held in Palo Alto, California (1998)

 - The UK singing sensation Adele reached No.1 on the UK album chart within a week of the release of her debut album, ’19’ (2008)

 Also, on this day in 1870, the Fifteenth Amendment to the United States Constitution was ratified.